Social Cohesion and Enterprise Through Interfaith Action

 These groups will address these human challenges by helping replace isolation, desperation and spiritual anomie with temporal and spiritual empowerment.
 The spiritual power of the approach is in giving those facing problems the opportunity to constructively help others in the group process.

 RFBF is also grateful to The Church of Jesus Christ of Latter-day Saints (LDS) for giving RFBF a license to produce and distribute an interfaith version of a successful LDS self-reliance program operated worldwide that has helped nearly a million of their own members, beginning with a Foundational Resource.

 The Empowerment+ foundational booklet and the accompanying materials for each track have been prepared to help people from any faith or belief background learn and put into practice principles of faith, education, hard work, and trust in the Divine, which we refer to as “the Lord” throughout the materials.

+We invite feedback on the materials’ usefulness in helping participants move toward greater empowerment and self-reliance.
 The practical spiritual principles in the toolkit are supported by an Interfaith Appendix, with scriptures from multiple religious and belief traditions – including Humanism.